GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 6. Enter your condition in the dialog.
 7. Press <kbd>Enter</kbd> to activate the breakpoint.
 An orange icon with a question mark appears on top of the line number column.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/wbb7VQOAG1GOHvBqqjdt.png", alt="A conditional line-of-code breakpoint.", width="800", height="579" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/IUIuRrqQMrnNGng8ysfb.png", alt="A conditional line-of-code breakpoint.", width="800", height="627" %}

-This example shows a conditional line-of-code breakpoint set on line **30**.
+This example shows a conditional line-of-code breakpoint set on line 31.
+The breakpoint pauses only if any or both of the two variables are negative.

 ### Log line-of-code breakpoints {: #log-loc }